sahib/brig/docs/installation.rst

     For the curious: Why the Makefile?

-    In theory it's also possible to install ``brig`` via ``go get`` only, but there is no way to straight-forward way to set the git revision in the binary.
+    In theory it's also possible to install ``brig`` via ``go get`` only, but there is to straight-forward way to set the git revision in the binary.
     Thus the Makefile.

 Step 2: Test if the installation is working